Logarithmic motivic homotopy theory: Logarithmic topological Hochschild homology

-where $\mathbb{T}$ acts trivially on $M$.
+such that $\epsilon$ is $\T$-equivariant, where $\mathbb{T}$ acts trivially on $M$.
 Since $\Bcy M$ is defined as a colimit, $\eta$ is initial among all maps from $M$ to a commutative monoid in $\infSpc$ with an $\mathbb{T}$-action.
 See \cite[Proposition B.5]{NikolausScholze}. \end{df} \begin{rmk} An explicit description of $M$ as a simplicial set is given as follows.
 In simplicial degree $q$, $\Bcy M$ is given by $M^{\times (q+1)}$.
 The face maps are

 and the degeneracy maps are

 In \cite[\S 2.3]{zbMATH03671343}, the cyclic bar construction is denoted by $\mathrm{N}^{cy}$ instead of $\Bcy$.

 Observe that $\eta$ is simply the inclusion of zero simplices, and $\epsilon$ maps $(f_0,\ldots,f_q)$ to $f_0+\cdots +f_q$ in simplicial degree $q$.
 There is a canonical decomposition